actions/importer-labs/jenkins/valet-dry-run-lab.md

 +   run: echo "DISABLE_AUTH is ${{ env.DISABLE_AUTH }}"
 ```

-Note how Valet was not able to find a suitable conversion for the `sleep` command.
+Note how Valet was not able to find a suitable conversion for the `sleep` command, and it added a comment to the yaml so this information was not lost, and it could be addressed manually later if needed.

 ```diff
 - sleep 80